-Alcohol consumption is ill-advised while taking Xanax (alprazolam).
+Alcohol consumption is not advised while taking Xanax (alprazolam).
 Depending on your physiology and the amount consumed, either one presents a risk on its own, too.
 In combination, the effect—as well as the risks—are multiplied.
-Because both are depressants, which sedate one’s physiology, dual consumption puts you at significantly heightened risk for accidental injury, overdose, coma, and death.
+Because both have sedative effects, taking both together puts you at significantly heightened risk for accidental injury, overdose, coma, and death.

 What Is Xanax & How Does it Work?